nabeulislam/road-to-machine-learning/README.md

   - Deep Learning for Time Series (LSTM, GRU, Transformers)
   - Feature Engineering for Time Series
   - Evaluation and Validation
+  - **Note**: Module 15 is placed here logically but numbered after modules 13-14.
+It can be learned in parallel with modules 11-12 or after Phase 5.

 ### Phase 6.5: Essential Data Science Skills
 **Goal**: Master critical skills for real-world ML applications

+**Note**: These modules can be learned in parallel with other phases or integrated earlier in your learning journey:
+- **SQL** can be learned after Phase 1 (Data Fundamentals) for better data access skills
+- **Imbalanced Data** is most useful after Phase 2 (Classification) when you encounter real-world datasets
+- **Model Explainability** is valuable after Phase 3 (Advanced ML) when working with complex models

 - **19-sql-database-fundamentals**
   - Database Fundamentals and SQL Basics